 The Speaker is responsible for the issue of writs for by-elections.
 In addition to this constitutional function the Speaker has a variety of specific duties laid down by a number of laws, and in particular by the Commonwealth Electoral Act.

-The Speaker is the Chair of the Joint Committee on the Broadcasting of Parliamentary Proceedings, of the House Committee and of the Selection Committee.
+The Speaker is the Chair of the Standing Committee on Appropriations and Administration, of the Joint Committee on the Broadcasting of Parliamentary Proceedings, of the House Committee and of the Selection Committee.
 The House Committee usually sits with a similar Senate Committee as the Joint House Committee.
-With the President of the Senate, the Speaker is Joint President of the Commonwealth of Australia Branch of the Commonwealth Parliamentary Association, Joint President of the Australian Group of the Inter-Parliamentary Union and the Chairman and Joint President of the Australian National Group of the Asia Pacific Parliamentary Forum.
+With the President of the Senate, the Speaker is Joint President of the Australian Group of the Inter-Parliamentary Union and the Chairman and Joint President of the Australian National Group of the Asia Pacific Parliamentary Forum.

 The process for choosing the Speaker is set down in detail in the standing orders of the House.
 These provide for the Speaker to be elected by Members, if the election is contested, by secret ballot.
 The Speaker is elected for the duration of a Parliament.
 In practice the office of Speaker is normally filled by the nominee of the governing party or parties.